khrona/awesomium-wiki/getting-started/basic-concepts.md

 WebString my_string = WebString::CreateFromUTF8("Hello", strlen("Hello"));
 size_t len = my_string.length(); // length is 5
 {% endhighlight %}

 #### Using WebString with the STL
-We provide some additional convenience methods for converting to different string types inside the STLHelpers.h header.
+We provide some additional convenience methods for converting to different string types inside the `STLHelpers.h` header.
 If your application uses the STL it's a good idea to include this header.
 Here's an example of use:

 {% highlight cpp %}
+#include <Awesomium/STLHelpers.h>

 // Initialize my_string with a C-string literal WebString my_string(WSLit("Hello World!"));